 It’s time to rewrite the sales leadership rulebook.
 The events of 2020 have fundamentally changed the way sales leaders need to engage with, manage, and empower their teams.
 To keep their businesses growing and operating, sales leaders must be able to address the factors preventing them from reaching their revenue targets in today’s market.

 The Hubspot team sat down with Suzie Andrews, President and CEO of Stark and Associates Sandler Training to learn more about how sales leaders need to prepare for success in 2021 and beyond.

 Andrews and her team work with company Presidents, CEOs, and sales executives who are frustrated with stalled revenue, and lack of company growth.
 According to Andrews, "Many leaders are motivated to grow their business, but they don’t realize what gaps they need to overcome in order to get there."

 Andrews shared valuable insight on how sales and business leaders can overcome these gaps to effectively lead their teams through continued periods of uncertainty.
-Continue reading to learn what sales leaders should prioritize in 2021.
+Continue reading to learn what sales leaders should prioritize.

 1. Transparency and involvement from company leadership.

 According to Andrews, the responsibility to bring in revenue can’t solely lie with the sales team.
 She says, "The ultimate leader of a sales organization is the President, CEO or owner of the company.
 They should be out in the field with their salespeople, because it shows they care."

 She continues, "If the President, CEO or the director is actually out in the field interacting with their salespeople, they can provide necessary support, reinforcement, and additional coaching and training."

 In many scenarios, senior leadership only becomes involved with sales matters when an issue arises or when sales are below target.
 When leaders are engaged at every stage, there are fewer surprises, and sales reps and managers feel more supported throughout the sales cycle.